nilmtk/nilmtk/README.md

 ##### Getting started

-Loading a supported dataset is as simple as:
+Loading a supported dataset is simple.
+For example, to load [REDD](http://redd.csail.mit.edu/):

 ```python
 from nilmtk.dataset import REDD